 Courses with the School Business Management (SCHBUSMG) prefix are billed at the graduate business on-campus rate; tuition is based on residency.
-All other graduate business course prefixes are billed at the graduate business online rate of USD $637.43 per credit, whether you are a Wisconsin resident, an out-of-state student, or international student.
+All other graduate business course prefixes are billed at the graduate business online rate of USD $637.43 per credit for the 2020-21 academic year and USD $652 per credit for the 2021-22 academic year – whether you are a Wisconsin resident, an out-of-state student, or international student.

 What creates this value?